Ted Dexter

 Edward Ralph Dexter, (15 May 1935 – 25 August 2021) was an England international cricketer.

 An aggressive middle-order batsman of ferocious power and a right-arm medium bowler, he captained Sussex and England in the early 1960s.
 He captained England in 30 test matches out of his 62 test match appearances.

 He was known by the nickname Lord Ted.
 He is credited for his instrumental role in the formation of the modern ICC Player Rankings system.
 In June 2021, he was inducted into the ICC Cricket Hall of Fame as one of the special inductees to mark the inaugural ICC World Test Championship final.

 Biography

 Dexter was born in Milan in Italy, where his father Ralph Dexter ran a successful underwriting agency.
 He along with his family moved to England when he was aged three just before the start of World War II.

 Early career 1953–60

-Few batsmen, or writers, announce themselves as Dexter did when batting for Sussex against Surrey at the Oval last summer.
-His first ball, from the pavilion end, was slightly over-pitched on middle and leg.
-Feet moved fractionally, head hardly at all, but the bat swung the ball for six over long leg and they fetched it back from the seats under the gasholder.